November 20, 2020

 A healthy, tasty vegetarian take on traditional rissoles that is perfect as a side at your next BBQ, or a great meat-free Monday family dinner.
 For a totally vegan twist simply sub the goats cheese for Bio Cheese Dairy Free Feta or a homemade vegan cashew soft cheese.
 Any leftover rissoles make great beat-burgers the next day, just scoop into a fresh bun and add your fave condiments!

 Place all ingredients below in a small lidded jar, shake well & set aside.

 1Take a couple of pieces aluminium foil and place beetroot pieces in the middle.
-Sprinkle the cumin & coriander powder and then dollop generously with 2 of the tablespoons of Nuttelex and bring foil edges together to seal as a small parcel.
+Sprinkle with cumin & coriander powder and then dollop generously with 2 tablespoons of Nuttelex and bring foil edges together to seal as a small parcel.

 2Place foil parcel on a small tray and bake in oven for 40 min or until tender.
 Test with a sharp knife - if it goes in easily, they are done.